mpr1255/dead_donor_replication/README.md

 ### Structure of the project

     .
-    ├── appendix_1             # All files necessary for knitting Appendix 1, including full text files used in that analysis ├── appendix_2             # All files necessary for knitting Appendix 2 ├── code                   # All `R` and bash scripts plus a Word macro ├── data                   # All raw and processed txt, pdf, and intermediate files used for analysis ├── ms_rr                  # The manuscript for the revised and resubmitted version of the paper ├── LICENSE
+    ├── appendix_1             # All files necessary for knitting Appendix 1
+    ├── appendix_2             # All files necessary for knitting Appendix 2
+    ├── code                   # All R and bash scripts plus a Word macro ├── data                   # All raw and processed txt, pdf, & analysis files ├── ms_rr                  # The manuscript for the revised and resubmitted version of the paper ├── tables                 # Used in the ms
+    ├── LICENSE
     └── README.md

 > Note: The project is around 1.5gb